CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 **Docker image**:

 Your should be able to deploy your docker image locally (on the machine you built it).
-It will be hard to debug your image on RunAI if you can't even run it locally.
+It will be hard to debug your image on Run:ai if you can't even run it locally.

-**RunAI**:
+**Run:ai**:

-1. You should be familiar with the RunAI platform, be able to run jobs on it, and know how to check their status.
+1. You should be familiar with the Run:ai platform, be able to run jobs on it, and know how to check their status.
 2. You should have access to [Harbor](https://ic-registry.epfl.ch), the EPFL IC Docker registry.
 3. You should have one or more PVC(s) (Persistent Volume Claim) that you can use to store your data on the cluster.